infiniteoo/homework_week_03_password_generator/README.md

 After multiple trial and error debugging sessions, all applied logic appears sound and no bugs can be generated from purposeful negligent entries.
 From this point, it was time to clean up:

-* Refactor reduntant and worthless code
+* Refactor reduntant and worthless code.
-* Removed multiple, annoying console.log commands used for debugging
+* Removed multiple, annoying console.log commands used for debugging.
 * Double-checked to ensured code was properly formatted and commented before submission.
 * Wrote README.MD file.
+* Added screenshots to README.

 ### Installation